 Public Pension Investments: Risky Chase for High Returns

-A recent Pew report shows a systematic shift of public pension plans away from fixed-income investments towards equities and alternative investments in the last 30 years.
-Using investment data on public pensions from 1952 to 2012, Pew found that public plans “significantly increased their reliance on stocks” during the 1980s and 1990s.
+A recent Pew report shows a systematic shift of public pension plans away from fixed-income investments toward equities and alternative investments in the last 30 years.
+Using investment data on public pensions from 1952 to 2012, Pew found public plans “significantly increased their reliance on stocks” during the 1980s and 1990s.

 Unrealistically high assumed rates of return are the cause behind this shift.

-While moving away from fixed-income securities allows pension funds to keep up with the high assumed rates of return, it also entails substantial risk.
+Although moving away from fixed-income securities allows pension funds to keep up with the high assumed rates of return, it also entails substantial risk.
 Higher risk means higher volatility, which implies higher chances of incurring losses.

 Pension expert Andrew Biggs made the same point not long ago.
-Biggs estimated that a portfolio in 1975 could earn an annual expected return of 8 percent with a standard deviation of 3.7 percent, losing money on average only once every 65 years.
+Biggs estimated a portfolio in 1975 could earn an annual expected return of 8 percent with a standard deviation of 3.7 percent, losing money on average only once every 65 years.
 By contrast, a portfolio today must have a standard deviation of 14 percent to get the same expected return, suffering losses about once every four years.

-(In finance, standard deviation is a measure of how much an investment’s returns can vary from its average return, or in other words, how “spread out” these returns are.
+In finance, standard deviation is a measure of how much an investment’s returns can vary from its average return, or in other words, how “spread out” these returns are.
 It is, therefore, a measure of volatility.
-The higher the standard deviation, the greater the volatility, and thus the riskier the investment.)
+The higher the standard deviation, the greater the volatility, and thus the riskier the investment.

 Larger pensions and riskier investments therefore create a substantial threat to state and local budgets.
-In 1975, the standard deviation of public pension investments amounted to only 1.8 percent of state and local budgets, while it has increased tenfold to a whopping 19.8 percent today.
+In 1975, the standard deviation of public pension investments amounted to only 1.8 percent of state and local budgets, whereas it has increased tenfold to a whopping 19.8 percent today.

-Unfortunately, state and local governments’ revenues typically plunge during market downturns, meaning pension unfunded gaps balloon when government budgets are most constrained, and thus least able to make up for the shortfalls.
+Unfortunately, state and local governments’ revenues typically plunge during market downturns, meaning pension systems’ unfunded gaps balloon when government budgets are most constrained and thus least able to make up for the shortfalls.
 This potentially creates a vicious cycle: pension plans that suffer substantial losses during recessions lack money to reduce funding gaps, thereby have an incentive to invest more in risky assets with a hope of earning larger returns to reduce the debts, and thus expose government budgets to even more risk.

 The use of unrealistic rates of return stems from a flawed approach to liability valuation.
-Instead of using a near risk-free rate to value pension liabilities, public pensions rely on the expected rates of return of pension assets, which can be easily manipulated to artificially reduce the required contributions and conceal the real funding gap.
+Instead of using a near-risk-free rate to value pension liabilities, public pensions rely on the expected rates of return of pension assets, which can be easily manipulated to artificially reduce the required contributions and conceal the real funding gap.